• Home

 There’s a reason why this Lebanese eggplant dip is so popular!

-Vegan and healthy: This balanced dish is suitable for vegans when traditionally prepared without Greek yogurt.
+Vegan and healthy: A balanced recipe that’s naturally vegan without Greek yogurt.

 baba ghanoush Lebanese eggplant dip